userwiths/Graph-Java/README.md

 Implementation of a graph in java.

+Take a look at GraphTest.java for a ready example.
+Take a look at GraphTable.java if you want the real programming thing.

 Creating a Graph with nodes of type [Type] and passes the refference to [name].
 GraphTable<[Type]> [name] = new GraphTable<[Type]>();